Parthjhaveri/SpaceLore/README.md

 # AstroScoop

-## Built using React Native for iOS Devices, AstroScoop generates information on all things Space related.
+## Built using React Native for iOS Devices-

+## AstroScoop gives the user information on all things Space related and the latest news on Aero-space/Defense

 ## Main features include:
 - Live tracking of the International Space Station